Consumer Products MDL-3047 Actively Recruiting Northern District of California

 Santa Monica, California

 Operates Snapchat.
-Allegations include "Streaks" feature that incentivizes compulsive daily use among teens.
+The Snapchat lawsuit allegations include the "Streaks" feature that incentivizes compulsive daily use among teens.
+Snap reached a confidential settlement with plaintiff K.G.M. on Jan 22, 2026.

 G